shihuang047/strain2bfunc/README.md

 ### Overview

 ### Usage

+## Estimate the species abundance using our 2bRAD-M.

+## Predict the strain-level abundance for a set of selective abundant species.

 The main script for implementing those analyses is `bin/strain_pipeline.pl` in this repo.
 You can check out the usage by printing the help information via `perl bin/strain_pipeline.pl -h`.